Game of Thrones filming locations – Northern Ireland

-Well, you can’t venture out to Northern Ireland without visiting the Game of Thrones royal road known as dark hedges (The Dark Hedges).
-Actually, it is a long road where beech trees bend their trunks and the branches on either side to embrace each other.
-Offering a tree tunnel to your fantasy world.
+Well, you can’t venture out to Northern Ireland without visiting the Game of Thrones Kingsroad known as The Dark Hedges.
+Actually, it is a long road where beech trees bend their trunks and the branches on either side embrace each other offering a tree tunnel to a fantasy world.

-But in the universe of Game of Thrones, the dark hedges are the “Royal Road” through which Arya Stark escapes disguised as a boy after his father’s beheading.
-Here Arya meets characters who become part of the Night’s Watch (such as Robert Baratheon’s bastard son, a danger to Lannister’s ambition).
-It would then be a place on the outskirts of King’s Landing, as a small inscription on the trail recalls.
+In the universe of Game of Thrones, the dark hedges served as the Kingsroad through which Arya Stark escapes disguised as a boy after his father’s beheading.
+Here Arya meets Gendry and Fatboy.

-Dark Hedges is close to the town of Ballymoney; although there are more and more signs that indicate where it is, it is best if you take GPS to put Bregagh Road as the final address.
+Dark Hedges is close to the town of Ballymoney; although there are more and more signs that indicate where it is, it is best if you put Bregagh Road as the destination on your GPS.
 One way or another, or by intuition or asking, one ends up arriving.
 It’s just 15 minutes inland from Ballintoy.

 As soon as you arrive at Gracehill House at 10.00am head straight to the Dark Hedges.
 This iconic location in the Game of Thrones is very popular with tourists, so recommend visiting early.